openedx/edx-platform/docs/en_us/developers/source/process/index.rst

     submits pull requests for eventual committing to an Open edX repository.

 .. note::
-  At the moment, developers who work for edX are core contributors, and other developers are contributors.
+  At the moment, developers who work for edX are core committers, and other developers are contributors.
 This may change in the future.

 Overview